On some indices of foliations and applications: The GSV-index, the multiplicity and the Tjurina number of a foliation

 \section{The GSV-index, the multiplicity and the Tjurina number of a foliation}

-In this section, we present some local results involving the GSV-index, the multiplicity and the Tjurina number of a singular foliation $\F$ along an $\F$-invariant curve. \begin{proposition} Let $\F$ be a germ of a singular holomorphic foliation at $(\C^2,p)$ and let $C$ be any $\F$-invariant reduced curve.
+In this section, we present some local results involving the GSV-index, the multiplici\-ty and the Tjurina number of a singular foliation $\F$ along an $\F$-invariant curve. \begin{proposition} Let $\F$ be a germ of a singular holomorphic foliation at $(\C^2,p)$ and let $C$ be any $\F$-invariant reduced curve.
 Then

 and

 \end{proposition} \begin{proof} Let $C=\cup_{j=1}^{r}C_j$.
 It follows from \cite[Eq.
 5]{FP-GB-SM2024} that